Watch Video showing main steps in repairing an old Photograph using Adobe Photoshop CS5

 Repairing the Image Digitally

-Photoshop isn’t the only software program you can use for one thing you can use Adobe Photoshop LE which is significantly cheaper and their are other software programs, but none of them that I know of is better than Photoshop.
+Photoshop isn’t the only software program you can use for one thing you can use Adobe Photoshop LE which is significantly cheaper and there are other software programs, but none of them that I know of is better than Photoshop.
 The movie above describes some of the basic repair techniques, but there are certainly other techniques that can be used for special circumstances and if this is something you would like to do I recommend reading some of the How to WOW Photoshop Series books.
 The best way to learn is get an old photo and start – the more you do the faster you will get .
 You could even start up a small business restoring old images.
 RB